tōtara that outlives everything else in the forest

 Main Threats

-Habitat loss is the primary threat - massive, old-growth "cathedral" stands are now rare after a century of heavy milling for timber.
-Also threatened by land clearance for agriculture and urban development, and by browsing of seedlings by possums and goats.
-The tree is still common in regenerating bush and as a park or farmland specimen, but the 30-metre veterans with trunks as wide as a car are mostly gone, now found only in protected reserves and remote forests.
+Habitat loss is the primary threat.
+Massive, old-growth "cathedral" stands are rare after a century of heavy milling.
+Also threatened by land clearance and browsing of seedlings by possums and goats.
+Giants are mostly gone.

 Population

-Not Threatened, though the massive, old-growth "cathedral" stands are now rare after a century of heavy milling.
-The Tōtara is still common in regenerating bush and as a park or farmland specimen, but the giants – the 30-metre veterans with trunks as wide as a car – are mostly gone.
+Not Threatened, though massive, old-growth "cathedral" stands are rare after heavy milling.
+Common in regenerating bush and as a park or farmland specimen, but the 30-metre veterans with trunks as wide as a car are mostly gone.

 Conservation Status